feressalem/rosi_challenge_ppgeas_ufsc/README.md

 # Package description

-This repository is structured as a ROS package.
-The folders organization is as follows:
+This repository is structured as a ROS stack.
+The folders organization of ppgeas is as follows:

 - `launch` - Contains ROS launch files for mapping and localization.